oritabibi/Emotion-recognition-from-tweets/README.md

 This project was created with Python (version 3.8.6), tensorflow, pandas, twint,numpy and more libraries.

 ## Project Research
-In order to understand the steps and what we did you are welcome to look at the <a href="app.py" >research jupyter notebook(need to add ref).</a>
+In order to understand the steps and what we did you are welcome to look at the <a href="Tweet_Emotion_Recognition-research_notebook.ipynb" >research jupyter notebook.</a>

 ## Project Setup and Run
 1. Clone this repository.